Buy Your LEAP Year Event Tickets

 2. Select an in-person or virtual conversation.

 This year, LEAP is pleased to offer both in-person and virtual conversation options.
-We expect small dinners to fill quickly, and restaurant dinner availability is limited, so sign up early!
+We expect in-person dinners to fill quickly, and restaurant dinner availability to go with Zoom conversations is limited, so sign up early!

 3. Make your selections and order your tickets on the reservation form.

-To purchase tickets to the conversation of your choice, visit the form at the bottom of this page
+To purchase tickets to the conversation of your choice, visit this form at the bottom of this page.

-The final deadline to reserve tickets is Sunday, February 20.
-Ticket sales are now closed.
+The final deadline to reserve tickets is Sunday, February 19th.